rayarowan/GEOG-418-Climate-Impact-Analysis/README.md

 write.csv(data, file = output_file_path, row.names = FALSE)
 }
 ```
 We then merge station metadata and the aggregated temperature data using the common column, Native.ID.
-After this the last two columns which are duplicate Latitude and Longitude are removed.
+After this, the last two columns which are duplicate Latitude and Longitude are removed.
 ```{r Cleaning Data, echo=TRUE, eval=TRUE, warning=FALSE}
 # Read in metadata
 metadata <- read.csv("./station_metadata.csv")